morungos/morungos-sveltekit/src/content/stories/chat.md

 ---
 title: 'Live chat components: Svelte, Vite, and TypeScript for the win'
-description: template-sveltekit-md-docs provides an example of how markdown docs can be rendered by SvelteKit using `mdsvex`.
+description: template-sveltekit-md-docs provides an example of how markdown docs can be rendered by SvelteKit.
 Markdown content is supported as natively as possible, this allows compatibility with other markdown editors/renders (ex. github, obsidian).
 ---

 One of my more recent projects was a complete rebuild of a legacy live chat